 On the other hand, a psychologist typically has a doctoral degree in psychology and is not a medical doctor.
 Psychologists use various forms of psychotherapy to treat mental health conditions, such as cognitive-behavioral therapy, talk therapy, and group therapy.
-They are not licensed to prescribe medication, but they may work in tandem with a psychiatrist who can prescribe medication if necessary.
+They are not licensed to prescribe medication but may work with a psychiatrist who can prescribe medication if necessary.

 Overall, the main difference between a psychiatrist and a psychologist is their education, training background, and ability to prescribe medication.
 However, both can provide effective treatment for individuals with mental health conditions.

 Setting up an Appointment With Your Psychiatrist

 To schedule an appointment with your psychiatrist, you can usually call their office and schedule a time that works for both of you.
 Some psychiatrists also offer online scheduling through their website.